 How to Obtain EMI and Crypto Licenses in Lithuania

-All of Lithuania’s Financial Services is regulated by the Bank of Lithuania.
+All of Lithuania’s Financial Services are regulated by the Bank of Lithuania.
 It supervises all companies ranging from credit institutions, payment service providers, electronic money institutions, investment firms, consumer credit firms, and insurance providers.

 E-money or Electronic money is the digital equivalence of cash, and it can either be hardware or software-based.
 This is where money is stored on a card, a wallet, or an electronic purse.